- Get Legal Advice after a Car Accident

 Knowing Who is to Blame for Your Accident

 Sometimes, a motorist will admit fault at the scene of the incident.
-If this happens, you should document this in writing by text or email at that time or soon after.
+If this happens, you should document it in writing by text or email at that time or soon after.
 Establishing the negligent party forms the basis of your case.
 Retain a copy of this communication.
 If you believe you are not at fault and no one at the scene takes responsibility, seek legal help immediately.

 How to determine fault for a car accident >